How to make mason jar coasters with resin

 Remove any bubbles and allow to cure overnight.
 I love using a box tray for my projects.
 I can then move it to a place where it will not be disturbed and cover it to prevent any trash from getting on the surface.

-While the lids are curing, you can work on your doilies.
+While the lids are curing, you can work on the next part of this Mason jar coasters DIY — the doilies!
 Use glue and a sponge brush to seal one side of the doilies.
 Apply liberally to the entire surface.
 Be sure to stretch into the shape that you desire while still wet.

 Allow to dry for several hours and you will be left with very stiff doilies that are ready for your coasters.